Europe regulator sees November lifting of Boeing 737 MAX flight ban

 EASA and the FAA - the world's largest aviation regulators - will continue to recognise each other as the leader when certifying aircraft built in their respective countries, but are expected to get more involved in checking each other's homework.

-(Reporting by Laurence Frost, Tim Hepher; editing by Jason Neely and Mark Potter)
+(Reporting by Laurence Frost, Tim Hepher; additional reporting by Allison Lampert in Montreal editing by Jason Neely and Mark Potter)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)